Q:

 A:

-MMA is more toxic to invertebrate aquatic organisms (such as daphnia and rotifers).
-Experiments show that the LC50 value of MMA to Daphnia is usually between 10 and 30 mg/L, which is much lower than the toxicity level to fish.
-This shows that the impact of MMA on small aquatic organisms such as Daphnia is more serious.
-Therefore, when assessing the overall impact of MMA on aquatic ecosystems, special attention needs to be paid to its toxic effects on these key species.
+According to the available harmfulness data, methyl methacrylate has some acute harmfulness to aquatic life.
+Experimental data show that the median lethal levels (LC50) of MMA to aquatic species is usually in the range of tens of milligrams per liter. to instance, to some common aquatic species, the LC50 value of MMA is about 30-50 mg/L. And This means that in aquatic environments body, when the levels of MMA reaches this level, about half of the aquatic species might die.
+MMA is greater toxic to invertebrate aquatic life (such as daphnia and rotifers).
+Additionally Experiments show that the LC50 value of MMA to Daphnia is usually between 10 and 30 mg/L, which is much reduced than the harmfulness level to aquatic species.
+Makes sense, right?.
+But This shows that the impact of MMA on small aquatic life such as Daphnia is greater serious.
+But Therefore, when assessing the overall impact of MMA on aquatic ecosystems, special attention needs to be paid to its toxic impacts on these key species.
+CHRONIC harmfulness AND ECOLOGICAL RISK OF METHYL METHACRYLATE

-In addition to acute toxicity, methyl methacrylate may have chronic toxic effects on aquatic organisms.
-Studies have shown that long-term exposure to low concentrations of MMA may lead to stunted growth, reduced reproductive capacity and impaired immune systems of aquatic organisms.
-For example, it was found that continuous exposure to low concentrations of MMA (e. g., 0.1-10 mg/L) led to a significant reduction in the reproduction rate of Daphnia and a significant reduction in the survival rate of their larvae.
+In addition to acute harmfulness, methyl methacrylate might have chronic toxic impacts on aquatic life.
+Makes sense, right?.
+And Moreover Studies have shown that prolonged exposure to low concentrations of MMA might lead to stunted development, reduced reproductive capacity and impaired immune systems of aquatic life. to instance, it was found that continuous exposure to low concentrations of MMA (e. g.
+But , 0.
+But 1-10 mg/L) led to a signifiis able tot reduction in the reproduction rate of Daphnia and a signifiis able tot reduction in the survival rate of their larvae.
+But The chronic harmfulness of MMA might also build up through the food chain, with profound impacts on entire aquatic ecosystems.
+Since MMA is an organic compound, its bioconcentration factor (BCF) in aquatic life might be high.
+This means that MMA might build up the food chain and eventually pose a greater risk top predators, such as aquatic species and aquatic mammals.
+Methyl methacrylate on aquatic life cumulative effect and biomagnification effect

 Cancel submit